Aoraki Multicultural Council works to build bridges of Cultural Harmony. The mission statement underpins the following objectives:

 9 committee members constitute our governance board, including 5 executive officer positions:

 Chairperson, Vice Chairperson, Secretary and Treasurer.
-The AMC has two branches: Aoraki Migrant Centre and Timaru Newcomers Network.
+The AMC has two branches: Multicultural Aoraki and Timaru Newcomers Network.

-Our operations are managed by one paid employee who manages the Aoraki Migrant Centre.
+Our operations are managed by one paid employee who manages the Multicultural Aoraki.
 Volunteers support us with our various activities

 Annual Returns are due within 6 months of a charity’s balance date (financial year-end), or a longer period if an extension has been granted.